-Now that Robert Rodriguez is currently working on a live action adaptation of Battle Angel Alita, with fellow director, James Cameron, I want to show you my thoughts on what’s good or bad about Robert’s Magnum Opus.
+Now that Robert Rodriguez is currently working on a live action adaptation of Battle Angel Alita, with fellow director, James Cameron, I want to show you my real thoughts on what’s good or bad about Robert’s Magnum Opus.

 The following article doesn’t contain potential SPOILERS.
 It means you’re allowed to read this review, just so you know if you never got a chance to see it.
 Is it one of Robert’s best films?
 Let’s find out shall we?

 Marvelous: Each established actor plays a protagonist in their own storyline including Mickey Rourke, Bruce Willis, and Clive Owen as Marv, Hartigan, and Dwight.
 All three of them, did an excellent job on their performances.

 Each actor plays a specific antagonist in each storyline such as Elijah Wood, Michael Clarke Duncan, & Nick Sthal.
 All of them did a fantastic job on their performances.
 Powers Boothe’s character, Senator Roark, is the actual baddie of the film and comics.